dimitras/aspirin_analysis/README.md

 This web application uses Mascot server's raw results data and reproduces the visualization for peptide spectrum matches.
 The database contains peptides filtered by Aspirin experiment, modification and peptide expectancy.

-* Experiments
-	1. 3H Ace (only the acetylated ones)
-	2. Endogenous Ace
+- Experiments: 	1.
+3H Ace (only the acetylated ones),	2.
+Endogenous Ace

 - Filtering the data